 I can still recall having to learn how to tie a tie (not a clip on one, an actually tie you had to physically tie) from the age of about 6 years old.
-Thinking about that now, 15 years later, it really is BIZARE.
+Thinking about that now it really is BIZARRE.
 Why on earth did a primary school require children to dress as if they were about to enter a conference meeting to sign off a massive partnership deal or something?
-We we’re Victorian, not that you could tell as dozens of miniature adults marched to school wearing polished shoes, black satchels and full suit and tie…

 Back to my initial point, school uniforms can be incredibly uncomfortable.
 Imagine what it would be like to have a sensory difference on top of that.
 It can be incredibly distressing and quite often lead to sensory meltdowns.
-So, as we enter a new school year, how can we help support those children?
+So, how can we help support those children?

 What is sensory processing?

 We are all experiencing sensory process constantly.
-Everything that our senses take in are processed and our bodies react accordingly to whatever the stimulus is.
+Everything that our senses take in is processed and our bodies react accordingly to whatever the stimulus is.
 However, an extremely common thing amongst neurodivergent people is to have heightened sensitivity to stimuli.
-Their senses take in more information which means there is more to process and more to react to.
+For children with additional needs their senses take in more information which means there is more to process and more to react to.

 Of course, this can sometimes be a positive thing.
 There are many neurodivergent artists/musicians/chefs who utilise their sensory diversity to be creative in new ways.
 Often they think outside of the box or take risks to make something new.
 My point being, it’s not all doom and gloom!